selfdriven-foundation/selfdriven-ai/docs/pages/situational-awareness-framework-organisations.md

 ---

-## 3. Emerging Mindset — "Machine in Control / Human in Context"
+## 3. Emerging — "Machine in Control / Human in Context"
 "We define direction, not decisions."

 ### Mindset Characteristics